Eclipse Che: Technological stack

 Eclipse Che is a Java application which runs by default on an Apache Tomcat server.
 The IDE which is used inside the browser is written using the Google Web Toolkit.
 Che is highly extensible since it delivers a SDK which can be used to develop new plug-ins which can be bundled to so called assemblies.
 Later on, an assembly can be executed as a stand-alone server application or desktop client using the included installers.
 The machines where the projects can be executed are managed by Docker.

 Users

 Che divides its users in three groups.
 The developers are the actual users of the IDE.
 This can either be by accessing a remote Che server or by having a local instance of Che running.
 Product owners may use Che to provide on-demand workspaces.
 Plug-In Providers can develop either client-side IDE or server-side workspace manager plug-ins.

 Features

-Eclipse Che comes with a lot of new functionality and flexibility:
+Eclipse Che includes a range of functionality and flexibility: